Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Experiment Setup

 \subsection{Research Questions}

-The experiments of this paper are destined to explore the following questions.
+The experiments of this paper are designed to explore the following questions.

-\textbf{RQ1: Can we predict trends in project health indicators?} We apply five popular machine learning algorithms (i.e., KNN, SVR, LNR, RFT and CART) and one state-of-the-art hyperparameter-optimized predictor (DECART) to 1,628 open-source projects collected from GitHub.
-Once we collected $N$ months of data, we made predictions for the current status of each project (as of April 2020) using data from months one to $\mathit{N-j}$ for $\mathit{j\in\{1,3,6,12\}}$ months in the past.
-DECART's median error in those experiments is under 10\% (where this error is calculated from $\mathit{error}=100*|p-a|/a$ using the predicted $p$ and actual $a$ values seen after training on past months and testing for the April 2020 values).
+\textbf{RQ1: How to find the trends of project health indicators?} We apply five popular machine learning algorithms (i.e., KNN, SVR, LNR, RFT and CART), and five hyperparameter-optimized methods: CART tuned by random search (RDCART), grid search (GSCART), FLASH, differential evolution (DECART) and auto-sklearn (ASKL) with the same trial budget\footnote{i.e. A maximum of 200 evaluations for Random Search, Grid Search, Flash and DE; for ASKL, maximum runtime for each project is restricted to 15 seconds, please see Section~\ref{sect:runtime} for details.} to 1,159 open-source projects collected from GitHub (For FLASH, we apply the same settings as used in the previous work~\cite{xia2020sequential}).
+For each project, once we collect $N$ months of data, we make predictions for the recent status using a part of data from month 1 to month $\mathit{N-j}$ (for $\mathit{j\in\{1,3,6,12\}}$) in the past.
+In the experiments, the median prediction errors of health indicators can be reached under 25\% (where this error is calculated from $\mathit{error}=100*|p-a|/a$ using the predicted $p$ and actual $a$).
 Hence, we will say:

 \begin{blockquote}

 \textbf{Answer 1}: Many project health indicators can be predicted, with good accuracy, for 1, 3, 6, 12 months into the future. \end{blockquote}